 - Not So Different: The Tenth Doctor and The Master often are depicted as opposite sides of the same coin.
 It's particularly noticeable in Waters of Mars when the Doctor flat-out becomes him for a brief moment:The Doctor: The laws of time are mine and THEY WILL OBEY ME!

 - Older Than They Look: Obviously, being the Doctor, but play with concerning this body specifically.
-Even with the second regeneration, this version lasted only roughly 6-9 years, making him by far the shortest lived Doctor.
+Even with the second regeneration, this version lasted only roughly 6-9 years, making him one of the shortest lived Doctors alongside Two and Six.
 This explains some of his issues with regenerating.

 - One Head Taller: Tennant standing at 6'1, he seems to tower over all three of his main companions.